 OCR processing a document allows scanned and machine-generated documents to be processed into a machine-readable text format.
+Using OCR Processing will allow your documents to be read correctly by CaseGuard if you are having difficulty redacting your documents.

 We recommend OCR processing your document (or at least the pages you will be redacting) before you start redacting if: